WHAT IS FOURTH WALL FOLKESTONE?

 Sarah Lloyd, Founder

 Sarah Lloyd (Carpenter) is an artist, researcher and designer with a specialism in public engagement.
 Her work focuses mainly on the subject of mental health .
-She has worked in this field for almost 12 years.
+She has worked in this field for over 12 years.

 Sarah has worked with and continues to work with institutions and organisations who are leaders in this field such as the Bethlem Gallery, Shape Arts, Outside In, Artistic UK, King’s College London (specifically the Institute of Psychiatry, Psychology and Neuroscience), The Biomedical Research Centre and Maudsley Charity.
 Over 100 pieces of Sarah’s work can be found in the Wellcome Collection archive, she has had work published with The Psychologist, The British Medical Journal and the Lancet Journal of Psychiatry and was the cover artist for 2018.